nicnocquee/simple-i18n-next/readme.md

 ### useStrings

-`useStrings` is a custom React hook, so you can only use it in a client component.
+`useStrings` is a custom React hook to dynamically get the translations in a client component. **Note that you almost never need to use this hook.** You should use the generated functions in your components directly instead.

 Parameters: